-How I’ve Earned Over $1,000 with Cash Back and Price Drop Apps like Earny, Ebates, Paribus and Sift (Without Lifting a Finger!)
+How I’ve Earned Over $1,000 with cash Back and Price Drop Apps like Earny, Rakuten, Paribus, and Sift (Without Lifting a Finger!)

-This page will tell you EXACTLY how you can make some extra cash back safely JUST by shopping with the use of Rebate or Price Drop apps like Earny, Sift, Paribus and Ebates.
+This page will tell you exactly how you can safely make some extra cashback by shopping using Rebate or Price Drop apps like Earny, Sift, Paribus, and Rakuten.

-They’re also known as price tracking websites or apps, because they keep track of your purchases to make sure you’ve gotten the VERY BEST deal available.
+They’re also known as price-tracking websites or apps because they keep track of your purchases to ensure you’ve gotten the very best deal available.

-If a price drop is detected, these guys get right on it so you can be refunded the difference.
+If a price drop is detected, these guys get right on it and refund the difference.

 Two things —

-It can create an electronic trail, linking a purchase that you make to a retailer that gives you cash back just for using their site.
+It can create an electronic trail, linking a purchase you make to a retailer that gives you cashback just for using their site.

 Or it can scan purchases you make through either your email address or credit card.
-If it identifies a price drop on an item you bought, it will submit a claim to get you a refund.
+For example, if it identifies a price drop on an item you bought, it will submit a claim to get you a refund.

-Below are reviews of 4 different cash back and price drop apps that I’m currently using.
+Below are reviews of 4 different cashback and price drop apps I’m currently using.

-These are from my personal experiences, and mostly by shopping on Amazon.
-Although I have been able to score rebates through other online retailers as well.
+These are from my personal experiences, and primarily by shopping on Amazon.
+However, I have been able to score rebates through other online retailers.

 **Please note, these opinions are entirely my own, with no influence by or for anyone else**

-In other words, feel free to check these out for yourself and do your own research, in order to make an informed decision that’s right for you.
+In other words, feel free to check these out for yourself and do your research to make an informed decision that’s right for you.

 This post contains affiliate links, which means I may receive compensation if you sign up or make a purchase using my referral link.

-How It Works – Using Ebates to Earn Cash Back:
+How It Works – Using Rakuten to Earn Cash Back:

-When you sign up with an Ebates account, you gain access to their listing of online retailers, as well as current sales and coupon codes.
-Ebates is a rebate app that allows you to earn cash back safely, just by shopping as you would normally do.
-The Ebates rebate app even works on Amazon purchases.
+When you sign up with a Rakuten account, you gain access to their listing of online retailers, as well as current sales and coupon codes.
+In addition, Rakuten is a rebate app that allows you to earn cashback safely just by shopping as you would typically do.
+The Rakuten rebate app even works on Amazon purchases.

-Yes, you can actually earn CASH BACK for using a Ebates on Amazon!!
+Yes, you can earn CASH BACK for using Rakuten on Amazon!!

-When you decide what retailer you’d like to make a purchase from, click on the Ebates “shop now” button from that retailer’s profile.
+When you decide what retailer you’d like to purchase from, click on the Rakuten “shop now” button from that retailer’s profile.

-A page will pop up, saying that an Ebates shopping trip number has been generated.
+A page will pop up, saying that a Rakuten shopping trip number has been generated.

-This means any purchase you make at the retailer is linked back to your Ebates account.
+This means any purchase you make at the retailer is linked back to your Rakuten account.

 And you make money back from each qualifying purchase.

-– Ebates pays out on a quarterly schedule, so you will not receive the cash back immediately.
-It will accumulate until the next payout date, and then be paid out as a lump sum.
-You will need to earn a minimum of $5.00 to receive a payout, or else it will be rolled over into the next payout period.
+– Rakuten payout on a quarterly schedule, so you will not receive the cashback immediately.
+Instead, it will accumulate until the next payout date and be paid out as a lump sum.
+You will need to earn a minimum of $5.00 to receive a payout, or it will be rolled over into the next payout period.

-– You can receive payout via PayPal (quickest/easiest), or have Ebates mail a paper check to you.
+– You can receive payout via PayPal (quickest/easiest), or have Rakuten mail a paper check to you.

-– As it gets closer to the payout date, Ebates will sometimes send out a promotional email offering payment in the form of a store gift card (instead of cash), at an increased percentage rate.
+– As it gets closer to the payout date, Rakuten will sometimes send out a promotional email offering payment in the form of a store gift card (instead of cash) at an increased percentage rate.

-As you can see above, I chose to receive my previous quarter’s cash back as a transfer to my PayPal account.
-However, in previous months, I’ve chosen to receive a QVC gift card — which I then used to purchase items from QVC — earning even more cash back.
+I chose to receive my previous quarter’s cashback as a transfer to my PayPal account.
+However, in previous months, I’ve chosen to receive a QVC gift card — which I then used to purchase items from QVC — earning even more cashback.

-So there’s definitely a way to stack your options and take advantage of multiple ways to earn cash back.
+So there’s a way to stack your options and take advantage of multiple ways to earn cashback.

-But I also wanted to show you one of the items closer to the bottom, to prove that Ebates can in fact be used with Amazon.
-Although there is no specific Amazon rebate app (that I’m aware of), you can easily use the Ebates app to earn cash back from Amazon purchases.
+But I also wanted to show you one of the items closer to the bottom to prove that Rakuten can, in fact, be used with Amazon.
+Although there is no specific Amazon rebate app (that I’m aware of), you can easily use the Rakuten app to earn cashback from Amazon purchases.

-AND, if you’re REALLY savings-savvy — you can earn cash back by getting an Ebates rebate through Amazon, while still maintaining Price Protection through one of the additional rebate apps listed below.
+And, if you’re savings-savvy — you can earn cashback by getting an Rakuten rebate through Amazon while still maintaining Price Protection through one of the additional rebate apps listed below.

-This means, you’ll earn a percentage back through Ebates, and then also possibly an additional refund if the price drops further.
+This means you’ll earn a percentage back through Rakuten and then also possibly an additional refund if the price drops further.

-Overall, Ebates is the real deal, and I’ve been a big fan for several years.
+Overall, Rakuten is the real deal, and I’ve been a big fan for several years.

-In conclusion, just make sure you are not spending money just to make money… In other words, it doesn’t make sense to purchase something you wouldn’t normally buy, just to get the cash back from Ebates.
+In conclusion, make sure you are not spending money to earn money.
+In other words, it doesn’t make sense to purchase something you wouldn’t usually buy, to get the cashback from Rakuten.

 Earny is an app that scans your online purchases to determine if you might be owed a refund.
 And guess what — Earny works with Amazon!